Robocallers Took $3M From Trump and Hillary Donors, Donated $19

 A trio of alleged fraudsters who used robocalls to fool unwitting donors into turning over cash under the pretense of a political cause have been indicted by a federal grand jury over their alleged involvement in a scam PAC scheme during the 2016 presidential election.

-According to an indictment unsealed Tuesday, Matthew Nelson Tunstall, 34, Robert Reyes, Jr., 38, and Kyle George Davies, 29, solicited contributions to the Liberty Action Group PAC and Progressive Priorities PAC based on the sham that they backed or were affiliated with then-presidential candidates Donald Trump and Hillary Clinton.
+According to an indictment unsealed Tuesday, Matthew Nelson Tunstall, 34, Robert Reyes Jr., 38, and Kyle George Davies, 29, solicited contributions to the Liberty Action Group PAC and Progressive Priorities PAC based on the lie that they backed or were affiliated with then-presidential candidates Donald Trump and Hillary Clinton.

 The Daily Beast previously reported that Support American Leaders, another scam Trump PAC established in 2018 by Tunstall, bagged a taxpayer-backed loan through the Paycheck Protection Program intended to hoist small businesses out of the pandemic-fueled recession.